 Biliary tract cancer (also known as cholangiocarcinoma) is cancer in the bile ducts (tubes that transport bile from the liver).
 Biliary tract cancer can form anywhere along the bile ducts.

 Cancer in the small intestine is also called small bowel cancer and it occurs in the small intestine— a long tube that carries digested food between the stomach and the large intestine (colon).
 Small intestine cancer often begins with non-cancerous polyps, which over time, can change into cancer.
 Because the small intestine contains many different types of cells, different types of cancer can start there.

 Common treatments for GI cancers include surgery, chemotherapy, targeted therapy, radiation therapy, and immunotherapy.
 All cancer diagnoses are different and not every patient receives all of these treatments.
 Typically, an oncologist creates a cancer care plan that includes several of these, depending on the specific GI cancer, its stage, and the patient's overall health.
 Our cancer care specialists are dedicated to helping gastrointestinal cancer patients throughout Willamette Valley.

 When you’re ready, click the button to make an appointment with one of our cancer care specialists.
-We are dedicated to helping patients throughout Willamette Valley - including Albany, Corvallis, Eugene, Florence, Lincoln City, and Newport.
-Request an appointment with our GI cancer care team to discuss your individual situation or any questions you have.
+We are dedicated to helping patients throughout Willamette Valley - including Albany, Corvallis, Eugene, Florence, Lincoln City, and Newport, Oregon.
+Request an appointment with our GI cancer doctors to discuss your individual situation or any questions you have.